EEricHwang/EEricHwang.github.io/_pages/about.md

   <p>
     <strong>[Feb 2025]</strong>
-    I receive a <strong>First place poster award</strong> at the NASA ImaginAviation Annual Conference as a member of NASA Secure and Safe Assured Autonomy (S2A2) project!
+    I receive the <strong>First place poster award</strong> at the NASA ImaginAviation Annual Conference as a member of NASA Secure and Safe Assured Autonomy (S2A2) project!
   </p>

 </div>